mbamiluka/Img_Process_and_CompVision_project1/README.md

 After following these steps, you can play around with it in your own manner.

-### If you are mainly looking to view the outputs and results after compiling,
+### If you are mainly looking to view the outputs and results after compiling;
 1. Click on the .ipynb
 2. Scroll down to the very bottom to see the output images